HotPocketHPE/mhguide/README.md

 ## Charge Blade

-Charge Blade offers a wide variety of moves for technical players to pore over.
+Charge Blade offers many different attacks and mechanics for technical players to pore over.
 Use your weapon's two forms wisely to maintain your resources, deal big damage, and even KO the monster!

 Guard Points can "steal the initiative" from monsters when used well.